-But the animated discussion was not just about the extraordinary work-the show, after all, included Van Gogh's Portrait of Alex Reid (1887), Cézanne's Portrait of Madame Cézanne (1888-90) and Bibemus

-(1900), Modigliani's Nude (1916) and Soutine's Madelaine Castaing (1929)-but was also directed against the stupidity and entrenched provincialism of those controlling the local art institutions.
+But the animated discussion dealt not just with the extraordinary work on display-the show, after all, included Van Gogh's Portrait of Alex Reid (1887), Cézanne's Portrait of Madame Cézanne (1888-90) and Bibemus (1900), Modigliani's Nude (1916) and Soutine's Madelaine Castaing (1929)-but was also directed against the stupidity and entrenched provincialism of those controlling local art institutions.

-When the Sydney exhibition ended the paintings were loaned to the AGNSW, which agreed to take them for five months.
+When the Sydney exhibition ended, the paintings were loaned to the AGNSW, which agreed to take them for five months.
 But instead of displaying them the gallery trustees put the paintings in storage.
-Hundreds of artists and gallery patrons anxious to study the work petitioned the trustees demanding that the paintings be put on show.
+Hundreds of artists and gallery patrons anxious to study the works petitioned the trustees demanding that they be put on show.
 The trustees claimed, however, that there was not enough space.

 In reality there was plenty of room.
-The lower courts of the gallery were only displaying classical reproductions or copies, some them quite large, which could have easily be taken down for a few months.
+The lower courts of the gallery were only displaying classical reproductions or copies, some of them quite large, which could easily have been taken down for a few months.
 Even more scandalous, the trustees were using a large portion of the gallery to exhibit their own mediocre paintings-double the space required to show the modernist works.

 Angry letters were shot off to the press, questions raised in the New South Wales parliament and the issue taken up with the relevant state minister.
-Such was the hostility against the AGNSW trustees that when one of them turned up at a public meeting, he was shouted down by over 200 artists in attendance.
+Such was the hostility towards the AGNSW trustees that when one of them turned up at a public meeting, he was shouted down by over 200 artists.